Marc Angelucci: Murder

 Angelucci was fatally shot at his front door in Cedarpines Park, California, on July 11, 2020.
 A man posing as a deliveryman rang the doorbell and, when someone else from the house opened the door, the assailant claimed to have a package for Angelucci.
 After Angelucci came to the door to sign for it, he was shot, and the shooter sped away in a car.
 Angelucci was pronounced dead at the scene after paramedics arrived.

-The FBI investigated the murder and its possible links to Roy Den Hollander, the suspect of the shooting of district judge Esther Salas' son and husband in New Jersey.
+The FBI investigated the murder and its possible links to Roy Den Hollander, the suspect in the shooting of district judge Esther Salas' son and husband in New Jersey.
 In this later attack, eight days after the murder of Angelucci, the murderer had also posed as a package deliveryman.
 Den Hollander had, according to Harry Crouch, the president of the NCFM, been kicked out of the organization 5–6 years prior because Den Hollander was a "nut job".
 According to Crouch, Den Hollander had also been removed from the coalition board for threatening Crouch.
-Den Hollander also blamed Esther Salas for stealing him a lawsuit victory, a legal victory later claimed by Angelucci.
-Den Hollander was later found to have committed suicide in his car, where papers mentioning Angelucci were also found.
+Den Hollander had a vendetta against Esther Salas because he felt that she had taken too long to rule on his discrimination lawsuit, leading Angelucci to win in a similar case in Texas before Den Hollander's case could be decided, and thus costing Den Hollander a victorious precedent.
+Den Hollander was later found to have taken his life in his car, where papers mentioning Angelucci were also found.